Tacoma debut of Mogoso Noodles and Dumplings is this week

 When the noodle and dumpling stand Mogoso debuts at the Tacoma Farmers Market Thursday (June 4), the pop-up restaurant will merge the palates of its Korean and Chinese owners.
 It’ll also fill a need for delicious, inexpensive and quickly prepared food for downtown Tacoma office workers.

 The menu items are simple and built from scratch: Handmade noodles and handmade dumplings anchor the menu.
 They intend to serve every Thursday at the Broadway Market this season.
-Also watch for the stand on Saturdays at the Tacoma Proctor Farmers Market.

 The restaurant stand is from June Yoon and Sun Lee, partners in business and life.
 Yoon, who is Korean, grew up in Kent.
 Lee, who is Chinese, grew up in Philadelphia.
 Lee and Yoon met when she moved here from Philadelphia on a total whim.